physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/MCMC/MCMC.md

 The main uncertainty lies in assuming that a Gaussian approximation is valid.
 Note the dependence on $a/\sqrt{n}$, which means that you can get a more precise answer by increasing $n$.
 However, the result only gets better very slowly.
 Each additional decimal point accuracy costs you a factor of 100 in $n$.

 <!-- !split -->
 The key problem is that too much time is wasted in sampling regions where $p( \boldsymbol{\theta} |D,I )$ is very small.
-Consider the situation where the significant fraction for one parameter is $10^{-1}$.
-For a $m$-parameter problem the significant fraction of the volume is $10^{-m}$!
-This necessitates *importance sampling* which reweights the integrand to more appropriately distribute points (e.g. the [VEGAS algorithm](https://en.wikipedia.org/wiki/VEGAS_algorithm)), but this is difficult to accomplish.
+Consider a situation in which the significant region of the pdf is concentrated in a $10^{-1}$ fraction of the full range for one of the parameters.
+With such a concentration in $m$ dimensions, the significant fraction of the total volume would be $10^{-m}$!
+This situation necessitates *importance sampling* which reweighs the integrand to more appropriately distribute points (e.g. the [VEGAS algorithm](https://en.wikipedia.org/wiki/VEGAS_algorithm)), but this is difficult to accomplish.

 <!-- !split -->
 The bottom line is that its not feasible to draw a series of independent random samples from $p ( \boldsymbol{\theta} | D,I )$ from large $\boldsymbol{\theta}$ dimensions.
 Independence means if $\boldsymbol{\theta}_0, \boldsymbol{\theta}_1, \ldots$ is the series, knowing $\boldsymbol{\theta}_1$ doesn't tell us anything about $\boldsymbol{\theta}_2$.